Trinity (boy band): 2023: End of Contract between Third and 4NOLOGUE

 On December 15, 2023, 4NOLOGUE released an announcement regarding the end of Third Lapat Ngamchaweng (Third)'s contract.

 The company announced Third's contract with 4NOLOGUE has expired.
 Third has decided to become an independent actor and artist and is entitled to make his own decision freely regarding all projects and opportunities in the entertainment industry.

 In the terms of activity with TRINITY, they will continue under mutual consideration between the company and Third as they deemed appropriate.
 4NOLOGUE also expressed profound gratitude to Third for his unwavering dedication and commitment in creating exceptional work, as a TRINITY member.

 On the same day, Third confirmed his artist contract with 4NOLOGUE has come to an end on his social media accounts, saying his activity with TRINITY will continue under mutual consideration between the company and Third himself as they deemed appropriate.
 Third also expressed his gratitude to 4NOLOGUE's team, TRINITY members Porsche & Jackie, and his fans for supporting his dreams and journey with TRINITY.

 Third also updated his company T3 Group Entertainment and associated contact on his Instagram profile, followed by the release of the company's social media account on January 27, 2024.

 In subsequent interviews, Third stated that he is still a member of TRINITY despite pursuing solo ventures.
 He emphasized positive relationships with the other members and 4NOLOGUE's CEO Wutt Anuwat Wichiennarat, hinting at future collaborations on new music projects.

 It's confirmed that Third will also perform with Porsche and Jackie as TRINITY in the upcoming GOTCHAPOP 2024 concert on May 11, 2024.

 2024: End of Contract between Porsche, Jackie and 4NOLOGUE

 On February 29, 2024, 4NOLOGUE released an announcement regarding the expiration of contracts with Porsche Sivakorn Adulsuttikul (Porsche) and Jackie Jackrin Kungwankiatichai (Jackie).

-The company will continue to be responsible for overseeing the completion of all confirmed or ongoing works.
-The company remains committed to supporting everyone's future endeavors.
-4NOLOGUE also expressed profound gratitude to Porsche and Jackie for their dedication in creating exceptional work, as a TRINITY member.
+The company will oversee the completion of all confirmed or ongoing works and continue to support future endeavors.
+4NOLOGUE expressed gratitude to Porsche and Jackie for their work as TRINITY members.

 Following the announcement, the members of TRINITY expressed gratitude on their social media accounts to 4NOLOGUE's CEO Wutt Anuwat Wichiennarat, the crew, and all TWILIGHT fans for their support.

 After the announcement, all three members of TRINITY had a performance show at "PEPSI: Into The New Era Immersive Experience" event on March 1, 2024, at CentralwOrld Square, Bangkok, Thailand.
 At the event, they hinted at future plans that they might have "something coming" and requested continued support from their fans.

-It is confirmed they will also perform in the upcoming GOTCHAPOP 2024 concert on May 11, 2024.